 Salad dressings, marinades, and many Asian sauces call for this essential condiment.
 Here, a bit about what mirin is and how you can substitute if you don't have any.

 Mirin is a Japanese sweet rice wine that lends mild acidity to a dish.
+It is similar to sake, but is lower in sugar and alcohol, and provides a more umami flavor to savory dishes.
 It’s a handy ingredient to have in your pantry because many Asian and fusion recipes call for it.
 But if you don’t have it in your cupboard, no worries: Simple subs and hacks can easily mimic mirin’s sweet-tangy flavor.
 Dry sherry, sweet marsala wine, dry white wine, and rice vinegar will do the trick, for instance, if you mix in about 1/2 teaspoon sugar per tablespoon.

 If you’re ready to try mirin (or one of its sweet substitutes), check out these recipes: